THE CX PROJECT IS SUPPORTED BY

 The south of Scotland will take a key step towards having its first ever Regional Economic Strategy (RES) with a summer consultation planned.

-Scotland tech challenge seeks carbon capture breakthrough12th July 2021
+Scotland tech challenge seeks carbon capture breakthrough

 Four conservation and community development organisations in the South of Scotland have launched a challenge to companies to find an innovative technological solution to tackling climate change through land use.